thepost/FUMVC/README.md

 ## How to Install

-The FUMVC directory structure is set up to be available through [CocoaPods](https://cocoapods.org), but it currently can't be installed as a pod.

-Until then, to download `ModelController`, you can find it in the following directory structure:
+FUMVC is available through [CocoaPods](https://cocoapods.org/pods/FUMVC).
+Install by adding the following to the Podfile:

 ```
-FUMVC/Classes/ModelController.swift
+target "MyApp" do
+  pod "FUMVC", "~> 0.1.0"
+end

 ```

 ## How to Use